cogentcore/core/README.md

 * add MenuBar / Toolbar -- just a layout really, with some styling?

-* basic rich text formatting -- , and bold / italic styles for fonts?
-* word wrap in widgets demo

 * main menu (mac, other platforms?)

 * arg view / dialog and button tags